new name iSickBay.com

 3) that great iPhone toolset including contacts, threaded text messages and safari

 4) White color is available.
 I'm a good dancer and I go to 'overnight dance parties'.
-These are events where the club is dark and the DJ is rocking uptempo 130bpm IDM material.
+These are events where the club is dark and the DJ is rocking uptempo 130bpm EDM material.
 I use my iPhone and text message other friends of mine that are at the club with me.
 "Where are you?", "Did you catch that last Deadmau5 song?", "Can you bring me more water?"

 If my phone were Black and it slipped from my hand... it would likely get kicked by someone and I would never see it again.
 Not that I've ever dropped my phone while clubbing.... but if I did...
-I want to find it immediately.
+I want to find it immediately. white is easy to find.

 Helene, a doctor friend (one of the people that got me to do 'gadget' repairs more professionally) used an iPhone 2G way longer than she should have.
-I counseled her to upgrade to a 3GS but she waited until November of 2010 and then took the iPhone 4 upgrade.
+I counseled her to upgrade to a 3GS but she waited until November of 2010 and then took the iPhone 4 "upgrade".

 At first she was thrilled to have the device, but began to be less happy with aspects of it within a couple of weeks.
 We conferred while she was on the way to the hospital one day and I pointed out some aspects that hadn't even come to her attention about the i4.
 A couple of days later she called and wanted to know what to do.